New York State Rifle and Pistol Association v. Bruen

 In The News

-The two newest Supreme Court justices could redraw the road map for the Second Amendment in courts
+The Two Newest Supreme Court Justices Could Redraw the Road Map for the Second Amendment in Courts

-(Washington Post) When the Supreme Court first declared an individual right to gun ownership more than a decade ago, the court’s conservative majority relied on…
+(WaPo) – When the Supreme Court first declared an individual right to gun ownership more than a decade ago, the court’s conservative majority relied on…

 Justices barreling into gun rights standoff have little precedent to guide them